Moddable-OpenSource/moddable/documentation/base/worker.md

 # Worker
 Copyright 2018-2023 Moddable Tech, Inc.<BR>
-Revised: March 16, 2023
+Revised: June 9, 2023

 The Moddable runtime integrates with XS to allow a multiple virtual machines to co-exist on a single microcontroller.
 The majority of projects use only a single virtual machine.
 However, there are situations where the several independent runtime contexts provided by having several virtual machines is advantageous.
 This isolation is useful to fully separate a particular set of scripts, for example user installed modules, from the core project functionality for security, privacy, and reliability reasons.
 Another useful situation is to allow scripts to perform blocking operations in one virtual machine while scripts in another virtual machine remain fully responsive.
-On microcontrollers with multiple CPU cores, workers can execute in parallel to take full advantage of the available CPU power.
+On microcontrollers with multiple CPU cores, workers may execute in parallel to take full advantage of the available CPU power.

 Undertake the use of multiple virtual machines in a project with care.
 Each virtual machine requires additional RAM, and RAM is the most limited resource on most microcontroller deployments.
 In addition, the asynchronous nature of communication between virtual machines adds complexity to the overall system.
 Still, having multiple virtual machines is useful, even essential, in some circumstances.
 The remainder of this document describes how to use multiple virtual machines with the Moddable SDK together with some implementation details.